bela-varga/short-writing-sorter/README.md

 ## Wishlist / ToDo list

-- update adding text part to be able to add tags and category as well
+- add possibility to show a textarea with json to be able to copy the json
+--- upgrade: button that copies json to clipboard on click
 - add possibility to import a JSON via a textarea
 - add quote example json with at least 6 famous quotes
 - change json version variable from number to version string